On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

-If response $r$ is perfectly aligned with ground truth, then $J(r,q) = 0$.
-Fabricated or incomplete facts generate positive cost $J(r,q) > 0$. \end{definition} The hallucination cost takes any natural language query $q$ and natural language response $r$, determines what is missing and what is fabricated, and assigns number to that subset of knowledge.
-If response $r$ is perfectly aligned with the ground truth for $q$, then $J(r,q) = 0$ by definition of metric $d_\mathcal{K}$.
+The hallucination cost takes any natural language query and natural language response, determines what is missing and what is fabricated, and assigns number to that subset of knowledge.
+If response $r$ is perfectly aligned with the ground truth for $q$, then $J(r,q) = 0$ by definition of the set pseudometric $\bar d_{\mathcal{K}}$.
 If $r$ contains fabricated facts or is incomplete given $T(q)$, then positive hallucination cost $J(r,q) > 0$ is generated.
 Let us also note, that we focus on $J(r,q)$ that is strictly decreasing in any set $K \subseteq T(q) \setminus K(r)$.

 Notice that reaching $J(r,q) = 0$ is also possible with \textit{lucky hallucinations }(or guessing).
 So, minimization of hallucination cost is not enough to resolve the problem.
 We need to investigate all the properties and constraints that hallucination-free response mechanisms should have.